microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Resources/Infrastructure/Adaptive Cloud.md

 The majority of the Azure Arc skilling and training content resides in the **[Azure Arc Jumpstart](https://arcjumpstart.com).** The Jumpstart is a community of Microsoft adaptive cloud engineers and field experts that build demo environments, example scripts and templates, video content, and much more.

-Azure Arc Jumpstart can be used to get acquainted with the various facets of Azure Arc capabilities.
+**[Azure Arc Jumpstart](https://arcjumpstart.com)** can be used to get acquainted with the various facets of Azure Arc capabilities.
 Use the links below to access key Jumpstart resources to help you get going.

-* [Jumpstart Agora](https://arcjumpstart.com/azure_jumpstart_ag) - a sandbox lab that can be used to explore industry edge scenarios powered by Azure Arc, AKS Edge Essentials, and IoT.
+* [Jumpstart Agora](https://arcjumpstart.com/azure_jumpstart_ag) — a sandbox lab that can be used to explore industry edge scenarios powered by Azure Arc, AKS Edge Essentials, and IoT.
 * [Jumpstart ArcBox](https://arcjumpstart.com/azure_jumpstart_arcbox) — a sandbox lab for exploring Azure Arc technical features.
 * [Jumpstart HCIBox](https://arcjumpstart.com/azure_jumpstart_hcibox) — a sandbox lab for exploring Azure Stack HCI without requiring physical hardware.
 * [Jumpstart Scenarios](https://arcjumpstart.com/azure_arc_jumpstart) — over 100 different scenarios for trying Azure Arc on any platform.